atmaranto/Nobilis-Character-Sheet/README.md

  A character sheet for the game "Nobilis" that can be viewed in conventional browsers.
 It's specifically meant for a slightly altered version of 2e.

 ## To-Do
- - Add a sticky sidebar that allows jumping to any section (maybe as an editor function -- Editor.createTableOfContents?)
  - (Eventually) Make a more easily-configurable server system (and a more easily-configurable client-side API)

 ## Changes from Standard 2E